 Injuries from a car accident can leave you in no condition to do work properly.
 If your injuries keep you from earning money or put you out of a job, you can seek compensation for whatever wages you did not earn.

-Pain and suffering is non-economic damage, meaning that there is no cap on how much you can recover for it.
-A lawyer will need to help you accurately assess how much your pain and suffering is worth.
+There are also non-economic damages recognized by law.
+Pain and suffering are non-economic damages, meaning that there is no cap on how much you can recover for it.
+A lawyer will need to help you accurately assess how much your pain and suffering are worth.

-In Georgia, your personal injury claim after a drunk driving accident is subject to comparative negligence rules.
-This means that you cannot file a claim to pursue compensation for an accident when you are more than 50% responsible for it occurring.
+Your personal injury claim after a drunk driving accident is subject to comparative negligence rules in Georgia.
+This means that you cannot file a claim to pursue compensation for an accident when you are over 50% responsible for it occurring.

 While the law is on your side when the person who caused your accident is drunk, remember that there is a chance that a judge can hold you partially responsible for the accident.
-If this happens, whatever percentage you get found liable for gets deducted from your final settlement amount.
+Whatever percentage you get found liable for gets deducted from your final settlement amount if this happens.

 The Statute of Limitations for Filing a Drunk Driving Claim

-The Official Code of Georgia Annotated (O.C.G.A.) §9-3-33 states that you have two years to file a claim after a drunk driving accident.
+OCGA § 9-3-33 states that you have two years to file a claim after a drunk driving accident.
 Do not procrastinate and file your claim soon after your accident.
-It is essential to get your claim rolling so our team can get started on obtaining your compensation quickly.
+It is essential to get your claim rolling so that our team can quickly obtain your compensation.

 Often, insurance companies will settle out of court.
 However, there is a chance that your claim can escalate, and you will need to fight your claim before a judge and jury.
 This can take a long time and leave you waiting on a settlement while your damages continue to hurt your financial well-being.
 To avoid this, consult with one of our lawyers and act fast to win your settlement.